puptato-11/CS50P/README.md

 9. Object-Oriented Programming
 10. Et Cetera
 ## How to use
-Feel free to brouse the content, but directly copy the code form others is a violation of the CS50's [Academic Honesty](https://cs50.harvard.edu/python/2022/honesty/).
+Feel free to brouse the content, but remember directly copy the code form others is a violation of the CS50's [Academic Honesty](https://cs50.harvard.edu/python/2022/honesty/).
 If you find any mistakes or have any suggestions, feel free to fork and submit a pull request or contact me.
 ## Resources
 Course website: https://cs50.harvard.edu/python/2022/